petercorke/robotics-toolbox-python/spatialmath/README.md

-# Robotics Toolbox for Python
+# Spatial Maths for Python

-The aim is to replicate the functionality of the MATLAB&reg; version while achieving the conflicting high-level design aims of being:
+Spatial maths capability underpins all of robotics and robotic vision.
+The aim of the `spatialmath` package is to replicate the functionality of the MATLAB&reg; Spatial Math Toolbox while achieving the conflicting high-level design aims of being:

 * as similar as possible to the MATLAB function names and semantics
 * as Pythonic as possible